hashgraph/hedera-nft-minter/README.md

 This demo assumes that you are familiar with [Node.JS](https://nodejs.org) based applications and using [React.JS](https://reactjs.org/) UI framework.
 Also, you need to be familiar with using [Hedera Mirror Node](https://docs.hedera.com/guides/core-concepts/mirror-nodes/), [Hedera Hashgraph JavaScript SDK](https://github.com/hashgraph/hedera-sdk-js).
 You will need to generate API key(s) from [NFT Storage](https://api.nft.storage) to store NFTs images and metadata or configure your own IPFS provider (or implement your own IPFS service usage).
-To use an app, you will also need a Hedera Account connected within [HashPack ](https://hips.hedera.com/hip/hip-412) or [Blade](https://hips.hedera.com/hip/hip-412) wallet.
+To use an app, you will also need a Hedera Account connected within [HashPack ](https://hips.hedera.com/hip/hip-412) wallet.
 If you don't have one yet, sign up at [portal.hedera.com](https://portal.hedera.com/).

 ## Getting Started